Quorum: United Kingdom

 In the Parliament of the United Kingdom, the House of Commons has a quorum of 40 MPs, including the Speaker, out of 650 members of the House.
 There is no need for a quorum to be present at all times: Commons debates could theoretically continue even if only one MP and the Speaker were present.

 However, if a division is called and fewer than 40 MPs are present, then a decision on the business being considered is postponed and the House moves on to consider the next item of business.

 The quorum for votes on legislation in the House of Lords is 30, but just three of the 753 peers, including the Lord Speaker, are required to be present for a debate to take place.

 Historically, the quorum was a select group of the justices of the peace in each county in early modern Britain.
 In theory, they were men experienced in law, but many of the quorum were appointed because of their status.
 Some legislation required the involvement of a member of the quorum (e.g., granting a license to a badger).
 In practice, they increasingly were not qualified, as the proportion in the quorum rose faster than the proportion who were called to the bar or practising lawyers.
 By 1532, an average 45% of justices of the peace nationally were of the quorum.
 In Somerset, the proportion rose from 52% in 1562 to 93% in 1636.
 By then, most of those not on the quorum were new to the bench.
 Sometimes justices of the peace were removed from the quorum as a disciplinary measure less drastic than removal from the bench.

 United Nations

 The large deliberative bodies of the United Nations (the General Assembly and Economic and Social Council, as well as their subsidiary organs) generally require the attendance of one-third of the membership (currently 65 states in the General Assembly and 18 in ECOSOC) to conduct most business, but a majority of members (currently 97 states in the General Assembly and 28 states in ECOSOC) in order to take any substantive decisions.
-The rules of the United Nations Security Council make no provisions for quorum, but nine votes are in all cases required to pass any substantive measure, effectively meaning that a meeting with fewer than nine members in attendance is pointless.
+The rules of the United Nations Security Council make no provisions for quorum, but nine votes are in all cases required to pass any measure, effectively meaning that a meeting with fewer than nine members in attendance is pointless.